vaadin/platform/scripts/generator/templates/template-release-notes-prerelease.md

 ## <a id="_changelogs"></a> Changelogs

+**NOTE:** Starting from Vaadin 23, Java 11 is required on your Vaadin apps.

 <!-- Remove the ones that do not contain any changes/updates -->

 - Flow and Fusion ([{{core.flow.javaVersion}}](https://github.com/vaadin/flow/releases/tag/{{core.flow.javaVersion}}))